 - Use only low-medium heat

-- Never heat an empty pan or leave a pan unattended
+- Never heat an empty pan or leave a heating pan unattended

-- Use only bamboo, plastic, or silicon utensils (never metal)
+- Use only bamboo, plastic, or silicone utensils (never metal)

 - Always wash by hand (never use the dishwasher)

 - Don't use aerosol cooking spray (like PAM), especially true for PTFE cookware.
 It contains chemicals that degrade the PTFE coating.

 Other Cookware Options

 If you want to avoid the whole nonstick issue, you can get along perfectly fine without nonstick cookware in your kitchen.
 Our site is full of articles and reviews of other types of cookware, including stainless steel, copper, and cast iron.
 These are all perfectly good options--and even if you do have a nonstick pan, you should use it only for certain things, such as eggs, which can stick badly to other pans.

 Cast iron and carbon steel.
 If you want something close to nonstick, go with cast iron or carbon steel.
 They both have a few drawbacks but are overall versatile and affordable cookware.